Cover Story: Steel Panther • Can’t Stop The Rock

 In 2003, still under the moniker of Metal Shop, the band released its first EP called Hole Patrol.
 After Steel Panther’s successful residencies, the band opened for many legendary bands before becoming headliners themselves.
 Supporting bands such as Mötley Crüe, Def Leppard, Judas Priest, ZZ Top, KISS, and Guns N’ Roses were great stepping stones in Steel Panther’s nascent career.
 With the band’s first headlining tour in the States commencing in 2014, Steel Panther has never looked back while turning the stages into one big raunchy party.
 “We have done what we have set out to do, which was we wanted to become an international touring band that was able to sustain our lives through playing killer songs,” Stix confesses.
 “And to have achieved that… I wake up, and I feel lucky every day that I get to rock and be in Steel Panther.
 There’s only one drummer job in Steel Panther in the world, and it’s mine.
 It is never lost on me.”

 As Stix informs me, whatever success Steel Panther has earned thus far, they did it the right way by paying their dues.
 “I love that we did it the hard way,” he says.
-“We did it through the worker man’s way.
+“We did it through the working man’s way.
 Nobody’s daddy worked in a record company.
 To have toured with the bands we’ve toured with and done what we’ve done so far—since we’re not even close to being done—I feel super stoked about it.”

 HAIR METAL REVIVAL